 'Using third-party endorsements to build a brand's reputation: the case of British chocolate'

 Main research interests:

-Brands, business history, entrepreneurship and innovation, globalisation, growth and survival of firms, international business, international marketing, strategy.
+International business history, international business, international marketing and strategy, entrepreneurship and innovation, globalisation and growth and survival of firms.

-Brands and branding, consumer goods, corporate strategy, evolution of industries, fairtrade, foreign direct investment, governance, intellectual property rights, joint ventures, mergers and acquisitions, mobility, multinational enterprises, networks.
+Brands and branding, intellectual property rights, consumer goods, corporate strategy, evolution of industries, fairtrade, foreign direct investment, governance, heritage studies, joint ventures, mergers and acquisitions, mobility, multinational enterprises, networks.